QinMing/d3-sankey-with-highlighting/README.md

     ]
 }
 ```
 Compared to links, the flow structure is easier to construct because our raw data are in a multi-attribute table, where each row corresponds to a `flow`.
-In this sense, the plugin is also very suitable for visualizing parallel sets.
-The data in the screenshot come from this [parallel set visualization](https://www.jasondavies.com/parallel-sets/), but note that it's highlighting is very different.

-Given the flow structure, the end-to-end highlighting is implemented.
-Whenever the mouse hover over an element, there are a certain subset of `flows` going through it.
+Besides flows retain more information than links, so that the end-to-end highlighting is made possible.
+Whenever the mouse hover over an element, there is a certain subset of `flows` going through it.
 Then some new links (called `dlinks`) are dynamically computed from this flow subset, and placed on the canvas.
-The `dlinks` are positioned so as to make the highlighted flow looks consistent.
-But the positioning algorithm is coarse and can be improved.
+The `dlinks` are positioned so as to make the highlighted flows look visually consistent.
+Although the positioning algorithm is coarse and can be improved.

+The plugin is also very suitable for visualizing parallel sets.
+The data in the screenshot come from this [parallel set visualization](https://www.jasondavies.com/parallel-sets/), but note that their highlighting are very different.

 _2. Rich tooltips_

-Double click on the diagram to hide this feature.
+Double click on the diagram to switch between the rich and the simple modes.
+The rich mode shows the subset of flows.

 _3. Settings_
 You can customize the default tooltip style and number formats in the "visualization properties"